Roshanchg/DSA-in-C/README.md

-queue.c => a linkedlist data structure implementing queue structue, add and remove in FIFO.. stack.c => implements stack in linkedlist, push and pop in LIFO.. trees.c => a tree implementation where 1 parent can have multiple children(datatype string of node values)..
+queue.c => a linkedlist data structure implementing queue structue, add and remove in FIFO.. stack.c => implements stack in linkedlist, push and pop in LIFO.. trees.c => a tree implementation where 1 parent can have multiple children(datatype string of node values).. mergesort.c => mergesort algorithm done using array of preset values ..